Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 When adding or removing liquidity, the amounts deposited must be in proportion to the current balances in the pool.
 The amount of the `Central` asset is used as the basis.
 The `Secondary` assets must be added in proportion.
-If less `Secondary` is provided than required, we refuse the offer.
+If less `Secondary` is provided than required, we refuse the offer by calling `seat.kickOut()`.
 If more is provided than is required, we return the excess.

 Before trading can take place, someone must add liquidity using `makeAddLiquidityInvitation()`.
-Separate invitations are available for adding and removing liquidity, and for doing swaps.
+Separate invitations are available that distinguish adding and removing liquidity, and swaps with input and output specified.
 Other API operations support price checks and checking the size of the liquidity pool.

 The `swap()` operation requires either the input amount or the output amount to be specified. `makeSwapInInvitation()` treats the give amount as definitive, while